antriksh123/ByteShell/README.md

 ## The working

-ByteShell operates in the following manner:
+ByteShell operates by accepting user input in the form of commands.
+Here's an overview of how each command works:

-- Change directory (`cd`) command: Allows users to navigate the file system.
-- Echo (`echo`) command: Displays text on the shell.
-- Print working directory (`pwd`) command: Prints the current working directory.
-- Basic error handling: Displays appropriate error messages for invalid commands or file/directory not found.
-- Command prompt: Provides a user-friendly prompt for entering commands.
+- **Change Directory (`cd`)**: The `cd` command allows users to change the current directory.
+ByteShell supports various options for navigating the file system.
+Users can change to the user's home directory (`cd ~`), root directory (`cd /`), or move up one directory (`cd ..`).
+Additionally, users can change to a specific directory by entering its name (`cd directory_name`).
+If the directory does not exist, ByteShell displays an appropriate error message.

+- **Echo (`echo`)**: The `echo` command displays text on the shell.
+ByteShell supports different options for echoing text.
+Users can display text (`echo "Hello, world!"`), display text without a trailing newline (`echo -n "Hello"`), or disable the interpretation of backslashes (`echo -E "ab\c"`).
+ByteShell also handles cases where a user input spans multiple lines, allowing for continued input with the `>` prompt.

+- **Print Working Directory (`pwd`)**: The `pwd` command prints the current working directory.
+ByteShell retrieves the current working directory using the `getcwd()` function and displays it on the shell.

+- **Exit**: The `exit` command terminates the shell and exits the program.

 ## Key Takeaways